Albany High School (New York): Academics

 Albany High has a longstanding Advanced Placement program offering 19 courses.
 In 2005, AHS was accredited as an International Baccalaureate World School and introduced an IB Diploma Program, a series of college-level courses for juniors and seniors leading to an alternative diploma.

 Albany High has been included in Newsweeks list of America's Top Public High Schools on multiple occasions, most recently in 2010 (when it ranked #976).

 School receivership

 In 2015 the New York State Education Department classified Albany High School as a "Struggling School" and placed it under the school receivership of the Superintendent of the City School District of Albany.
-If the school does not demonstrate improvement in student performance within two years an Independent Receiver will be appointed by the district to serve under contract to the State Education Commissioner, and the district will have no control over decisions affecting the school.
+If the school did not demonstrate improvement in student performance within two years an Independent Receiver would be appointed by the district to control decisions.
+As of 2019, Albany High School was no longer in receivership.

 Campus

 A rear view of Albany High's academic building showing Towers One, Two, and Three.

 Albany High's current location at 700 Washington Avenue opened in 1974.
 The school consists of three brick buildings connected by indoor pedestrian bridges.
 The largest of these, the three-story academic building, contains the classrooms, cafeterias, and media center.
 Across from the academic structure are the physical education building (housing the gymnasiums, locker rooms, and HVAC equipment) and another building containing the main office, auditorium, and music classrooms.
 Three bridges on the second floor connect the buildings.